 But Nollywood’s biggest problem by far is that the movies are not very good, including most of Omotola’s.
 They are presented within a fuzzy, low budget aesthetic, in which histrionic acting combines with often ludicrous plotlines.
 The films drown in melodrama, and many scenes are unintentionally comic, rendering them surprisingly entertaining by default.
 Production values and the rigours of plot and character development are dispensed with in the mad rush to complete and distribute.
 It’s akin to half-cooking food to feed impatient mouths — and so the results feel like first drafts.

 Nevertheless, African audiences don’t seem to care — as long as the films are cheap for a downtrodden public desperate for escapism, and they feature their own homegrown stars on screen.
 Watching actors who look like them and speak like them is resonating more than watching Angelina Jolie or George Clooney in action.

 NOLLYWOOD OR HOLLYWOOD?

-Perhaps Omotola will soon be working with Daniel Day Lewis and Steven Spielberg, both of whom she met last April at Time’s New York gala event for their annual 100 Most Influential People In The World list, for which she was a surprise inclusion.
-“Oh please let it be,” she says, clasping her hands together hopefully.
-“Please!
-Everything happens for a reason.”
+Perhaps Omotola will soon be working with Daniel Day Lewis and Steven Spielberg, both of whom she met in 2013 at Time magazine's New York gala event for their annual '100 Most Influential People In The World' list, for which she was a surprise inclusion.
 I ask her if she took Spielberg’s number.
 “Hello?
 I wouldn’t be African if I didn’t, now would I?”